dtavangar/devdocs/guides/v2.0/cloud/live/stage-prod-migrate-prereq.md

 Make sure to complete all development and merging of your code to the `master` branch in the Integration environment.
 Only the `master` branch is deployed to Staging then Production.
 </div>

+CAN WE RE-VISIT THIS SECTION?
+DEPLOYMENT HOOKS ARE CREATED DURING PROVISIONING, NO SUPPORT TICKET IS NEEDED.
+PLEASE REACH OUT TO PLATFORM FOR MORE DETAILS.
 For **first time setup** to migrate your database and deploy code to Staging or Production, you will:

 1. Create a support ticket to [migrate deployment hooks](#cloud-live-migrate-yaml).
 If you haven't already, also include your public SSH keys to add to Staging and Production.